 Comparing Self-Contained Refrigeration & Remote Refrigeration

 In reality, this type of commercial refrigeration does have a condenser, it’s just not in the box itself as it is in self-contained refrigeration.
-The two are not exactly interchangeable and there are some pros and cons to consider when you think about purchasing either.
-Let’s have a look at these two types of commercial refrigeration and examine what situations each is preferable for.
+The two are not interchangeable, and there are some pros and cons to consider about purchasing either.
+Below, we take a look at these two types of commercial refrigeration and examine what situations each is preferable for.

-These systems are convenient and suitable for almost any application, offering simple “plug and play” operation that shouldn’t require any technical work.
+Self-contained refrigeration is convenient and suitable for almost any application, offering simple “plug and play” operation that shouldn’t require any technical work.
 Manufacturers prefer to produce this type of commercial refrigeration system because they have fewer warranty calls from them.
-With remote refrigeration, there is an involved process to setting up the cooling system that, if not performed properly, can make the commercial refrigerator or commercial freezer fail.
+With remote refrigeration, there is an involved process to setting up the cooling system that, if not performed properly, can make the commercial refrigerator or freezer fail.

 Pros of Self-Contained Refrigeration: